bowdoincollege/noc-commit-hooks/README.md

 Runs `named-checkconf` to check [ISC bind nameserver](https://www.isc.org/bind/) configuration files and zone configurations.
-The script expects the repository to be organized with a toplevel directory for each host.
-The toplevel `bind` directory is for common files, typically symlinked from the other directories.
+The script expects the repository to be organized with a top-level directory for each host.
+The top-level `bind` directory is for common files, typically symlinked from the other directories.

 Requires `docker` installed on the local machine.